rickosborne/skyline/story/connection/216-lighted-structure.md

 If asked about the gulf, she'll tell you of the one time she ventured that far south, maybe ten or twelve years ago.
 The journey took her the better part of three months, round-trip.
-Following various rivers, and avoiding a huge Ruins due south of here which was crawling with machines and would have taken days to walk across, she reached a second days-wide Ruins with its southeast edge on a lake.
+Following various rivers, she had to work to avoid a huge Ruins due south of here: Spider's Web.
+It was crawling with machines and would have taken days to walk across.
+Later, she reached a second days-wide Ruins with its southeast edge on a lake, which she named the Floating Ruins.
 Except the lake, after days of walking, led to a coast with no end.
 The coast had a series of broad islands protecting it from the infinite waters beyond.